I have thick and wavy hair, even though I straighten it to within an inch of its life daily, and sometimes several times daily.

 When it’s just too hot to process, I have no option but to go au naturel.
 My hair is very thick so it takes a fairly long time to blow dry and straighten.
 When I am somewhere really humid, I just take some mousse with me so that I can leave it to dry on it’s own.
 Naturally, my hair dries quite wavy and a little fly away frizzy, so the mouse allows it to have some weight and stop the fly away frizz.
 I do prefer my hair straight when it’s blonde but find it easier to live with wavy when it’s darker.
 I have no idea why.

-This post was sponsored by Pauls Hair World.
+This post was sponsored.
 I will not benefit if you click the links contained within, but they will take you to a sponsors website.